-Blue Cross of Idaho will respond to a request for Prior Authorization for the services listed below received from either the Provider or the Participant within seventy-two (72) hours for an expedited request or fourteen (14) days for a standard request of the receipt of the medical information necessary to make a determination.
+Blue Cross of Idaho will respond to a request for Prior Authorization for the services listed below received from either the Provider or the Participant within two (2) business days of the receipt of the medical information necessary to make a determination.
 For additional information, please check with your Provider, call Customer Service at the telephone number listed on the back of the Participant's Identification Card or check the BCI Web site at www.bcidaho.com.